Protection of workers’ health

 Health risks in the workplace, including heat, noise, dust, dangerous chemicals, unsafe machines, and psychosocial stress cause occupational illnesses and can exacerbate other health problems.
 Conditions of employment, occupation, and position in the workplace hierarchy also affect health.
 People who work under pressure or in precarious employment conditions are likely to smoke more, exercise less, and have an unhealthy diet.

-In addition to general health care, all workers, and particularly those in high-risk professions, need health services that assess and reduce exposure to occupational risks, as well as medical surveillance services for the early detection of occupational diseases and injuries and related to work.
+In addition to general health care, all workers, and particularly those in high-risk professions, need health services that assess and reduce exposure to occupational risks, as well as medical surveillance services for the early detection of occupational diseases and injuries related to work.

 Chronic respiratory diseases, musculoskeletal disorders, hearing loss caused by noise, and skin problems are the most common occupational diseases.
 However, only a third of the countries have programs to address these issues.